EpiLink/EpiLink/docs/Api.md

 `authorizeStub` are OAuth2 authorization links (the ones you use for retrieving an authorization code) that are only missing a redirect URI.
 Append your own URI there.
 Don't forget to escape it for HTTP! (i.e. append `&redirect_uri=https%3A%2F%2Fmyexample.com%2F...` to the `authorizeStub` field).

 `idPrompt` is the text that should be shown below the "I want EpiLink to remember my identity" checkbox.
+Inline HTML that is meant to be embedded within a web page.

 ### GET /meta/info